jesperhh/qmlfmt/README.md

 ## Build instructions
 Requires
-- CMake 3.1 or later
+- CMake 3.29 or later
-- Qt 6.4.2 or later.
+- Qt 6.8 or later.
-- Tested with Visual Studio 2019 and GCC 9.4.
+- Tested with Visual Studio 2022 and GCC.
 May work with Clang as well.
 - Tested on Windows, Linux.
 May work on Mac OS as well.

 After checking out the repository, `cd` to it and run: